Ally-cmds/RiskMan_VaR-ES/README.md

 A comprehensive Value at Risk (VaR) and Expected Shortfall (ES) analysis for a two-stock portfolio (NVDA and PLD) using multiple estimation methodologies including Historical Simulation, EWMA, GARCH(1,1), and Volatility Forecast Scaling (VFS).

+## Overview
+This project implements various risk measurement techniques to estimate 1-day and 5-day VaR and ES at 99% confidence level for an equal-weighted portfolio of NVIDIA (NVDA) and Prologis (PLD).
+The analysis spans from October 2023 to October 2025, providing a robust comparison of different risk estimation approaches.

+The repository includes two main scripts: main.py – Performs full VaR/ES analysis using multiple methodologies stat.py – A lightweight script for quick calculation of expected return, volatility, and other basic statistics

 ## Technologies Used
 -Python – Core programming language
 -NumPy / Pandas – Data manipulation and numerical computing